 She is a trained Advocacy Instructor with the Australian Advocacy Institute and has been a Sessional Lecturer in Trial Practice and Advocacy in the Faculty of Law at Monash University.
 She has taught advocacy in Papua New Guinea and Vanuatu.
 She led the inaugural Empowering Women in the Law in PNG program in July 2015.

 Christine is also a member of Third Floor St James' Hall Chambers in Sydney.

 Christine is a LLB (Hons)/BA (Major in Politics) graduate of Monash University (2003).

-Christine teaches advocacy at professional workshops and in the Victorian Bar and NSW Readers Course.
+She teaches advocacy at professional workshops and has taught in the Victorian Bar and NSW Bar Readers Course.
 She participated in the ABA Advanced Trial Advocacy Course in January 2014.

 She was Vice President of Australian Women Lawyers between August 2011 and August 2012.
 She was the Convenor of Victorian Women Lawyers Inc. between November 2007 and November 2008 and also a nominee of the Women Lawyers Achievement Awards Victoria in 2012.
 In 2012 she participated in the ANZPAA NIFS expert evidence workshop.

 Click here to view Christine's CV.